alphagov/government-frontend-survey/results-2021.md

 | I do not know | 12 | 21.82% |
 | No answer | 18 | 32.73% |

-## Question 17 & 18: Ruby Sass and Lib Sass (including node-sass) are deprecated.
+## Question 17 and 18: Ruby Sass and Lib Sass (including node-sass) are deprecated.
 Do you have any plans to migrate to Dart Sass?
 Can you explain why you haven't made any plans to migrate to Dart Sass?

 ### Answers